PHPFastCGI/SpeedfonyBundle/README.md

 If you are using apache, you can configure the FastCGI module to launch and manage the daemon itself.
 For this to work you must omit the "--port" option from the command and the daemon will instead listen for incoming connections on FCGI_LISTENSOCK_FILENO (STDIN).

+For more information, please see the [server configuration documentation](https://github.com/PHPFastCGI/FastCGIDaemon#server-configuration).

 ## Updates

 ### v0.9.0